 100% Pinot Noir from Montagne de Reims.
 Stainless steel.
 17% alcohol.
 About 1,200 bottles.
 Gold Concours Mondial 2020.

-Clear amber.
-Peppery nose with a Sichuan pepper character, on the palate candied fruits — especially morello cherry — with notable acidity and length.
-Works with spiced duck and mature cheeses.
+Clear amber, with a peppery nose that turns toward Sichuan pepper.
+The palate offers candied fruits, morello cherry above all, with notable acidity and length.
+It works with spiced duck and mature cheeses.

 100% Meunier from Montagne de Reims.
 Stainless steel.
 17% alcohol.
 About 1,200 bottles.
 Silver Concours Mondial 2020.

 Deep amber with ruby hints.
-Citrus up front (lemon and orange zest), on the palate stone fruit with notable apricot and a persistent acidic finish.
-With fresh fruit dessert or mildly spiced Asian.
+Citrus leads the way, lemon and orange zest, before stone fruit takes over on the palate with apricot to the fore and a persistent acidic finish.
+Serve it with a fresh fruit dessert or mildly spiced Asian food.

 Verdict